 KOSTRAD - Army Strategic Reserve Command

-KOSTRAD [Army Strategic Reserve Command], which has between 25,000 and 26,000 troops, supervises operational readiness among all commands and conducts defense and security operations at the strategic level in accordance with policies of the ABRI commander.
+KOSTRAD [Army Strategic Reserve Command], which had about 40,000 troops as of 2013 [up from between 25,000 and 26,000 troops two decades earlier], supervises operational readiness among all commands and conducts defense and security operations at the strategic level in accordance with policies of the ABRI commander.
 KOSTRAD came into being when Indonesia was dealing with the liberation of West Irian in 1960, and was formally constitued on 06 March 1961.
+This date is based on the formation of the embryo adoption of the army, the Army Corps to I / Army General Reserve (Korra-I/Caduad) through Decree Men / Army No..
+Mk/Kpts.54/3/1961, dated March 6, 1961.
 Initially designated the Army General Reserve Corps, its name was changed to KOSTRAD in 1963.

 Major General Suharto (later Indonesian president) was the first to be entrusted with the position of PANGKOSTRAD [KOSTRAD Commander].
 It was from his position as Kostrad commander, in fact, that Suharto organized resistance to the 1965 coup.
 Since then the powerful post has been filled by officers considered particularly loyal to Suharto.
 As of 01 April 1998 Lt.
 Gen. Prabowo Subianto [Suharto's son-in-law] was serving as commander of KOSTRAD.
 Suharto was ousted on 21 May 1999 amid mounting public pressure and large scale violent pro-reform riots.
 Soon thereafter Son-in-Law Prabowo was pushed out of his position as commander of KOPASSUS and reassigned to head the army's command and staff training college in Bandung.